ztype764/Board-Game-functions/README.md

 # Board-Game-functions
-Making and upgrading various functions that are used for making a board game in C
+Making and upgrading various functions that are used for making a board games

 I'll upgrade them in this sequence